PTSS-Support/Groupchat-Service/docs/README.md

 # Groupchat-Service
-Groupchat service for PTSS Support, built with Go and FCM
+Groupchat service for PTSS Support, built with GO and FCM SDK and FCM Admin SDK.
+This service will use a Azure table storage database.

 ## Dependencies
 ### Required Dependency: